 It is a free sewing pattern which you can access by signing up to the Closet Core newsletter.
 And whilst it was the perfect pattern for me to use this upholstery fabric, it is also the perfect way to use up some of the pieces, scraps and little remnants of old projects.

 The top of the pattern, which consists of 12 triangular segments all sewn together to make a circle, is probably my favourite feature.
 It gives it such a vintage feel.
 I added a covered button (which also covered my slightly dodgy centre point).

 Also, I got to make my own piping for the first time, with some cord that I had in my stash, and some bias binding.
 It was surprisingly simple to make using a zipper foot to sew as close to the cord sandwiched between the layers of binding folded in half.

-It went together really well.
-And the best part of it is that it is stuffed with all sorts of remnants.
+The Closet Pouf pattern sewing went together really well.
+And the best part of it is that my DIY Ottoman pouffe is stuffed with all sorts of remnants.
+You could use standard pouf filling material or pouffe stuffing, but I prefer to use all my old clothes and scraps.
 I even put the inner stuffing from some old pillows in there.
 As I love using my fabric scraps, every last piece, this is an excellent idea!